Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 !!! note

-    Some older versions of Anki (2.1.49 and below) require a hack to the Anki-Connect config for the card to work.
+    Some older versions of Anki (2.1.49 and below) require a hack to the Anki-Connect config for certain features within the card to work.
+    In particular, Anki-Connect is used for the Kanji Hover feature and the "Open Extra Info on New Card" feature.

+    To make those features work,
-    Add "null" to the `webCorsOriginList` list.
+    add `"null"` to the `webCorsOriginList` list in the Anki-Connect config file.
     An example of how the config should look is shown below:

     ```